Doing Business in Estonia

 The procedure is similar to a domestic one with some differences.
 The preparation of a merger report is mandatory.
 The agreement must specify among other things the compensation offered to shareholders, the principles of creditors' protection and benefits provided to the members of the governing bodies.
 The transaction report must also explain the transaction’s impact on the company's shareholders and employees, including measures taken to protect employment relationships and significant changes in working conditions or the place of business.
 The transaction agreement must be attested by an Estonian notary.
 The agreement must be reviewed by an auditor who also prepares a written report.

-A creditor whose claims arose before the disclosure of the cross-border agreement, has a right to receive security, with respect to claims that have not become due by the date of disclosure if the transaction may jeopardize the fulfillment of his claims.
+A creditor whose claims arose before the disclosure of the cross-border agreement has the right to receive security with respect to claims that have not become due by the date of disclosure if the transaction may jeopardize the fulfillment of his claims.

-Participation in a cross-border merger, division or transformation is not permitted if the company is in liquidation and the distribution of its assets to partners or shareholders has started, or if reorganization, bankruptcy, or criminal proceedings have been commenced against the company.
+Participation in a cross-border merger or division is not permitted if the company is in liquidation and the distribution of its assets to partners or shareholders has started, or if reorganization, bankruptcy or criminal proceedings have been commenced against the company.

 The Community-scale Involvement of Employees Act is also a relevant law in case of cross-border transformations, divisions, or mergers, outlining regulations for informing and consulting employees and their participation in the management of the enterprise.